 Overview- The List

-I end up making a lot of lists, starting at LEAST 3 weeks before the trip- even a quick 3-day weekend in the Bay Area.
+I end up making a lot of lists, starting at LEAST 3 weeks before the trip- even a quick 3-day weekend road trip.
 I want to be spontaneous but when it comes to my particular health needs, that is a really, really bad idea and could result in, you know, death.
 So I strike sort of a compromise.
 I plan the accommodations, meals, and and items to pack in obsessive detail.
 Then for actual plans I identify the *types* of events I will be going to just to the point of knowing what kinds of precautions to take/whether I will need to call ahead to see about whether popcorn will be served, and let the details of what we do when be spontaneous.
 It sort of works.

 Here is my generic list of allergy-specific items that I bring on every trip.
 I customize based on my specific needs and activities.